How much does a bathroom remodel cost?

 Using a credit card to finance your bathroom remodel

-If your remodel’s a fairly modest one, consider acquiring a credit card — but not just any credit card.
-Some balance transfer credit cards, which can also be called “0% APR credit cards,” come with zero interest on purchases for up to 18 months.
+If your remodel is a fairly modest one, consider acquiring a credit card — but not just any credit card.
+Some balance transfer credit cards, called “0% APR credit cards,” charge no interest on purchases for up to 18 months.

 The upside of using one of these offers is the fact you’ll get an interest-free loan to pay for your remodel.
 And you may get points or rewards for spending a lot during the introductory period, too.
 Since these offers don’t last forever, though, you need a plan to pay off the entire bath remodel before your interest rate resets to the regular rate.